Join our in-person and online Summer Information Session – 21 & 22 June

 Writing Short Fiction & Poetry

-Writing Short Fiction and Poetry is an 11-week module studying contemporary short stories and lyric poetry.
+Writing Short Fiction and Poetry is a module studying contemporary short stories and lyric poetry.
 Generally speaking, the aim of this class is to get you writing as soon as possible – each week is aimed at teaching some of the basics of Creative Writing alongside a case study of a writer and their particular approach to elements of the craft.

 Dramatic Writing